In the heart of Warwick town centre is Warwick Castle, originally built by William the Conqueror during 1068.

 What originally stood was rebuilt in the 12th century.
 Over time, it saw many battles, just like many other castles around the UK.

-It was eventually converted into a country home, a rather stately one at that, and was owned by the Greville family, who each in turn became Earls of Warwick until 1759.
+As time went on, it was eventually converted into a country home, a rather stately one at that, and was owned by the Greville family, who each in turn became Earls of Warwick until 1759.
 And now guess who owns it?
 Well, the Tussauds Group, owners of Madame Tussaud’s, who then became Merlin entertainment.

 There is plenty to see when you arrive at Warwick Castle.
 Sweeping grounds, a Horrible Histories maze, and the main castle keep itself, with famous towers, including Guys Tower.